 the movement community

-The Movement Community Model is a grief-informed, movement-based program designed to deepen community connection and support coping during times of loss.
+E-Motion’s Movement Communities are movement-based, peer-led grief groups that bring people together to move their bodies, connect with others, and honor their people who have died.
 We imagine a global movement - where every neighborhood, everywhere, has access to this simple, yet profound way of integrating the power of movement, community and ritual to take care of ourselves and each other through loss.

 core components